-If you’re a single person or perhaps the better half of a couple, chances are that your next trip to Niagara Falls will entail reservations at the casino or one of the many big and upscale hotels overlooking the action.
-If you’re part of a family with young children, chances are high that you’ll be heading to Great Wolf Lodge.
+If you are a single person or in a relationship and childless, chances are that your next trip to Niagara Falls will entail reservations at one of the casino hotels or perhaps one of the many big and upscale hotels overlooking the action.
+However, if you’re part of a family with young children, chances are high that you’ll be heading to Great Wolf Lodge.

 Room options are varied to suit most every family’s needs, from standard hotel layouts to rooms with fireplaces and whirlpools.
 Themed suites are also available with separate kids’ quarters built right into the rooms in the form of a little wood cabin or a wolf den.
 Most of these formats sleep 4 to 6 people.
 However, if you need a little more space or a little more privacy for family members, premium lodgings feature lofts and separate bedrooms.

 We found all lodge facilities to be clean and well-maintained, and the room was certainly spacious and comfortable.
 Throughout the resort, the décor retained the woodsy theme and was interesting to look at, and the layout made it easy to get around without getting lost.